Network for EdWork

 A network of strong, diverse leaders in education.

-Right now in WA state and across the country for that matter, classroom teachers and educational leaders are disproportionately white.
+Across Washington state and throughout the United States, classroom teachers and educational leaders are highly disproportionately white.
 Students of color deserve to see themselves represented in education, and educators of color deserve to work in environments that value their identities and perspectives.

-Network for EdWork prioritizes and supports the emotional and professional development of educators of color at all stages of their careers.
+Network for EdWork provides person-centered development, prioritizing and supporting the emotional and professional development of educators of color at all stages of their careers.
 We want educators of color who enter into education to stay — whether in the classroom or at the district level.

 Shomari Jones of Bellevue School District leads a discussion at the Martinez Fellowship annual summer conference.